durandaltheta/sthread/README.md

 ```

 ### Sending Messages Between Threads
 `st::thread`s can hold copies of other `st::thread`s or `st::channel`s and use these copies' `send()` functions to communicate with each other.
-Alternatively the user can store all `st::thread`s in some singleton object so `st::thread`s can access each other as necessary.
+Alternatively the user can store all `st::thread`s in globally accessible manner so each can access the others as necessary.
 The design is entirely up to the user.

 *WARNING*: `OBJECT`s running in an `st::thread` need to be careful to *NOT* hold a copy of that `st::thread` as a member variable, as this can create a memory leak.
 Instead, static function `st::thread st::thread::self()` should be called from within the running `OBJECT` when accessing the associated `st::thread` is necessary.

-#### Example 7
+#### Example 6
 ```
 #include <iostream>
 #include <string>